The Partnership offers multiple roles in which citizens can participate. Volunteers may receive a certificate of recognition for their work hours:

 Often our restoration efforts are as simple as replanting compromised shorelines with additional native plants, to improve plant density, bio-diversity as well as natural beauty.

-We meet monthly to review progress of ongoing projects and to plan for new projects or special initiatives.
+We meet monthly to review progress of ongoing projects, identify emerging maintenance or enhancement needs of our maturing sites, and to plan for new projects or special initiatives.
 There are many roles that volunteers can play in the planning and monitoring of our restoration efforts, depending on each person’s abilities and interests.